 OSROA is comprised of dedicated professionals committed to providing service, training, and support to our school communities by fostering safe, secure, and healthy learning environments for our youth.

 The OSROA board works hard every year to provide quality training while keeping our conference affordable.
-We want to recognize and thank our corporate sponsors who helped to make our 2019 conference amazing:
+We want to recognize and thank our 2022 sponsors:

-Portland-based REECE Complete Security Solutions is known for their outstanding service and support.
-They offer the industry best in access control, video surveillance, intrusion monitoring and fire safety, working proudly with a wide range of businesses, school districts and government agencies. https://rcss.us/
+REECE is a Portland-based company with a tradition of great service and support.
+They offer the best in access control, video surveillance, intrusion monitoring and fire safety.
+REECE maintains strong relationships with the world’s leading security manufacturers to provide best-in-class technology solutions.
+They work with a wide range of businesses, school districts, and government agencies. rcss.us

 Membership is attained by submitting an application for membership or by attending our Annual School Safety Conference.
 There is no charge to become an OSROA member.

 As OSROA president, I make it my priority to ensure that this association continues to offer the highest quality training, stays financially solvent and remains the go-to school law reference for SRO’s and educators in Oregon.
 We take pride in making our school safety conference informative and fun.
 It is my honor and privilege to serve the men and women of OSROA and I hope that you will take some time to peruse our website and learn about us.
 Feel free to contact us at email@example.com if you have any questions or are interested in supporting OSROA with a tax deductible financial donation.